vrtmrz/obsidian-livesync/docs/setup_own_server.md

 Please keep your passphrase of Setup-URI.

-### 2. Setup Self-hosted LiveSync to Obsidian
+### 2. Setup Self-Hosted LiveSync to Obsidian
 [This video](https://youtu.be/7sa_I1832Xc?t=146) may help us.
-1. Install Self-hosted LiveSync
+1. Install Self-Hosted LiveSync
 2. Choose `Use the copied setup URI` from the command palette and paste the setup URI. (obsidian://setuplivesync?settings=.....).
 3. Type the previously displayed passphrase (`patient-haze`) for setup-uri passphrase.
 4. Answer `yes` and `Set it up...`, and finish the first dialogue with `Keep them disabled`.